 I don’t just mean what the company has made, or its history.
 Try to know the people, who they are, what they’ve done in the past, and what they might be doing now.

 There’s nothing that impresses me more than when an applicant knows who I am and what my background is.
-And considering that if they search on Google for my name (“Patrick Neeman”) about the first 60 results, they should know exactly who I am, from the UX Drinking Game to this blog.
+And considering that if they search on Google for my name (“Patrick Neeman”) about the first 60 results, they should know exactly who I am.

 Any User Experience activity should start by understanding the target audience, and job interviews are no different.
 It shows that the interviewee understands that any process requires research even before you start.